-By April 12th, 2021, 1008 infected persons and 1 death have been reported in the country.
+By October 18th, 2021, 19725 infected persons and 119 deaths have been reported in the country.
 The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.

-Mortality rate of infected personsFrom the previously infected and deceased people, in East Timor results in a mortality rate of 0.10%.
+Mortality rate of infected personsFrom the previously infected and deceased people, in East Timor results in a mortality rate of 0.6%.
 However, it should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
 The time of the actual infection is therefore followed by several days until a person affected has a medical test carried out and the results are available.
-In order to quantify mortality more precisely, one would therefore have to compare the deaths that have occurred to date with those reported 714 infected up to 14 days ago.
-This gives in East Timor a new mortality rate of 0.10%.

 Due to the current corona pandemic, we update the worldwide case numbers weekly.
 A list of all infected and dead people by country can be found on our Corona virus topic page.